historic-trails/website/sites/watrous-la-junta.md

 Clark, Ann Nolan.
 “These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

-Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).
+Fischer, Virginia Lee.
+“In Search of Jose Watrous.”
+Wagon Tracks Vol. 12:2 (February 1998).

+Fisher, Virginia Lee.
+“More of the Jose Watrous Story.”
+Wagon Tracks Vol. 13:2 (November 1998).

 Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).

 Simmons, Marc.
 “More on Watrous.”
 Wagon Tracks Vol. 7:1 (November 1992).

+Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).

 “Travel the Trail: Map Timeline 1846-1866.”
 National Park Service.
 Accessed 9 Nov.
 2019. www.nps.gov/safe/learn/historyculture/map-timeline-2.htm.

-Fischer, Virginia Lee.
-“In Search of Jose Watrous.”
-Wagon Tracks Vol. 12:2 (February 1998).

-Fisher, Virginia Lee.
-“More of the Jose Watrous Story.”
-Wagon Tracks Vol. 13:2 (November 1998).
+Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" (Ph.D Disstertation, University of New Mexico, 1976).